kiinami/vfd/README.md

 Google Flights, the [Streamlit](https://streamlit.io/) library to create the web interface, and [apprise](https://github.com/caronc/apprise) to send notifications.

+> [!warning]
-This project is still in its early stages, so there are a lot of features that I would like to add in the future.
-If you have any suggestions, feel free to open an issue or a pull request.
+> This project is still in its early stages.
+There are numerous bugs and general inefficiencies everywhere.
+There are also a lot of features missing.
+If you have any suggestions, encounter any bugs or have any comments, feel free to open an issue or a pull request!

 ## Features